Ratio Covers of Convex Sets and Optimal Mixture Density Estimation: Suboptimality of MLE and Bayesian model averaging

-In this section, we show that our somewhat involved estimators might be required, as some of the most straightforward strategies fail to produce optimal error guarantees.
-In the convex aggregation setting, Theorem~2 of \cite{mourtada2025estimation} shows that any estimator that does not depend on $\delta$ must incur a suboptimal high-probability error bound.
-In particular, there exist instances (already with $M=2$) for which any $\delta$-independent estimator, including the progressive mixture estimator of Yang and Barron (it is formally defined in \Cref{thm:yang-barron}), incurs a lower bound of order
+Next, in the convex aggregation setting, Theorem~2 of \cite{mourtada2025estimation} shows that any estimator that does not depend on $\delta$ must incur a suboptimal high-probability error bound.
+In particular, there exist instances (already with $\M=2$) for which any expectation-optimal estimator, including the progressive mixture estimator of Yang and Barron (formally defined in \Cref{thm:yang-barron}), incurs a lower bound of order

-which is worse by an extra $\log\log(1/\delta)$ factor than what is achieved by our $\delta$-dependent estimator in \Cref{thm:convexaggregation}.
+which is worse than what is achieved by our $\delta$-dependent estimator in \Cref{thm:convexaggregation}.

 In the remainder of this section, we show that an even stronger lower bound holds for Bayesian model averaging, which is arguably the most natural model aggregation procedure.
-For completeness, we also provide a matching upper bound for the case of two densities, showing that our lower-bound construction is tight up to absolute constants.
-Our lower bound focuses on two Bernoulli distributions (one of which is a point mass), as in the lower-bound construction of \cite{mourtada2025estimation}.
+For completeness, we also provide a matching upper bound for the case of two densities, showing that our lower bound is tight up to absolute constants.
+Our lower bound focuses on two Bernoulli distributions, as in the lower-bound construction of \cite{mourtada2025estimation}.

-Our next result shows that Bayesian model averaging, while satisfying nontrivial risk bounds, fails to achieve the optimal dependence on $\delta$ even when $M=2$.
+Our next result shows that Bayesian model averaging, while satisfying nontrivial risk bounds, fails to achieve the optimal dependence on $\delta$ even when $\M=2$.
 In particular, they necessarily incur a $\log^2(1/\delta)$ factor instead of the optimal $\log(1/\delta)$ factor.

 \begin{proposition} Let $p^\star,q$ be two densities on $\X$ with respect to $\mu$, and let $X_1,\ldots,X_n$ be i.i.d.\ from $p^\star$.
 Consider Bayesian model averaging with a uniform prior, which outputs